What will I see when traveling across the west approach bridge?

 - "Belvederes," or viewpoints, along the shared-use path

-When WABN opens to traffic in 2016, buses and carpools will be able to use a dedicated transit/HOV lane between the Eastside and Montlake interchange.
+When WABN opens to traffic, buses and carpools will be able to use a dedicated transit/HOV lane between the Eastside and Montlake interchange.

 Bicyclists and pedestrians enjoy the 14-foot-wide shared-use path.